-The Dave Ulrich HR Model is meant specifically to organize human resources functions.
+The David Ulrich HR Model is meant specifically to organize human resources functions.
 This was developed by David Ulrich, who suggested that in giant organizations or large-scale businesses, HR functions should be compartmentalized into four segments.

-More so, he stressed that shared service activities should be operated in call centers that have supporting technology or internet that can provide the basic support and administrative functions to the rest of the business.
+More so, he stressed that shared service activities should be operated in call centers that have supporting technology or the internet that can provide the basic support and administrative functions to the rest of the business.

 The goal of utilizing the Ulrich HR Competency Model is to make good and effective shifts from administrative management to strategic human resources.
 Although there are people who might question the efficiency and relevance of the Ulrich HR Model today, considering that it may be well past its prime, there are still a lot of businesses that find it a tangible part of business management.